jake-lukasik/NFL-Player-Clustering/README.md

 - **Explore play styles** using PCA and visualizations
 - **Quantify performance** using modern metrics (e.g., EPA/play, yards per route run)
 - **Uncover hidden similarities** between players that may not be obvious from traditional stats (see Saquon Barkley and James Cook!)
+- **Use sentiment analysis** to see what NFL fans think of the players

 ---